Why does every Airbus aircraft start with a 3?

-But along with the company, so did the tradition of naming Airbus’ aircraft in a certain way, which begs the question – why does every Airbus aircraft start with the number 3?
+Along with the company, so did the tradition of naming Airbus aircraft in a certain way took off.
+That begs the question – why does every Airbus aircraft start with the number 3?

 Starting from the Airbus A300

-Anyways, Airbus announced the Airbus A300B1 with the following specifications:
+Anyways, the manufacturer presented the Airbus A300B1 with the following specifications:

 Skipping the A360 and the A370